-It is likely that topics/issues will arise during discussions that are outside of the legislative scope of the rate setting methodology project.
+Topics/issues will likely arise during discussions that are outside of the legislative scope of the rate setting methodology project.
 A list of these topics will be collected on a "parking lot" list but will not be the focus of meetings or discussions relative to this project.